halon-extras/clamav/README.md

 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.
 - path `string` - Path to a the clamd unix socket.
 The default is `/var/run/clamd.sock`
+- host `string` - Host of the clamd server.
+- port `number` - Port of the clamd server.